bomonike/bomonike.github.io/weather-info.md

 16. Rain icon: maximum is 1.4 inch.
    * "Rate", daily, hourly, weekly, monthly and yearly rain inches
 17. Forecast icon based on rate of change of pressure
 18. "Barometer Reading": Barometric pressure is measured in inHg, mmHg, or ABS Hg by barometers.
-   * Barometric pressure (REL or ABS),
+   <a target="_blank" href="https://blog.mensor.com/blog/adjusting-barometric-pressure-readings-for-aviation-and-meteorology">BLOG</a>:
+   To allow for comparison between different locations, regardless of their actual elevation, the
+   SI Atmosphere (atm) air pressure reported is normalized relative (REL) to
+   <strong>sea level</strong>
+   of 101,325 pascals (Pa) or 1013.25 hPa (hectoPascals).

+   At sea level, absolute and relative pressures are the same.
+   As altitude increases, atmospheric pressure decreases.

+   The <a target="_blank" href="https://cumulus.hosiene.co.uk/viewtopic.php?t=8286">legacy</a> metric of millibar is equivalent to 100 Pa (Pascals).

    * arrow indicates rate of change of pressure

-19. "Max Daily Gust" of wind in MPH
+19. "Max Daily Gust" of wind in MPH.
 20. Moon Phase
 21. "10 MinAvg" (10-minute average) wind speed and compass direction